johannschopplich/nuxt-vitalizer/README.md

 Only those unattributable chunks are touched.
 A stylesheet Nuxt kept on purpose stays, and the common case is global CSS from `nuxt.config` – Nuxt never inlines it, so its link is the only copy on the page.
 The option is inert while `features.inlineStyles` is off, for the same reason.

+One case is left uncovered. `features.inlineStyles` also takes a predicate, and a component you exclude through it keeps its styles in a link – if that component ends up in a shared chunk, this option removes the link anyway.
+Nothing in the manifest tells the two apart.
+Check a build if you narrow the predicate.

 ### Background

 Both features are manifest edits Nuxt deliberately does not expose.
 The tracking issue [nuxt#14584](https://github.com/nuxt/nuxt/issues/14584) has been open since 2022, and the position there is a design decision rather than a backlog item: